 Cap formwork is a core construction method in bridge and structural engineering.
 It shapes and supports the fresh concrete of bridge caps, edge beams and curb-like end profiles.
 In doing so, it governs dimensional accuracy, surface quality and durability of these exposed components.
 In new construction, refurbishment works and deconstruction, the right formwork technique determines occupational safety, construction time and cost-effectiveness.
 Especially during selective deconstruction of bridge caps, there are frequent interfaces with tools from concrete demolition, such as concrete demolition shear or hydraulic rock and concrete splitters, when caps must be removed with positional accuracy and low vibration.
+Consistent detailing, coordinated interfaces and method statements aligned with site constraints reduce rework and contribute to reliable project outcomes.

-Definition: What is meant by cap formwork
+Definition: What is meant by cap formwork?

 Cap formwork is the temporary construction used to produce bridge caps, edge beams and similar cantilevering concrete components on deck slabs.
 It carries loads from self-weight, reinforcement, built-in components and formwork pressure, defines the geometry of the edge termination and protects the surface against blowouts and edge spalling.
 Typical applications are bridge caps with curb profile and drainage, edge beams with guardrail posts, as well as reinforced edge girders for noise barrier wall or protective wall installations.
+Beyond shaping, it ensures durable exposed edges in weathered zones, accommodates anchors and sleeves, and provides the basis for repeatable surface finishes on long, uniform sections.

 Structure and components of cap formwork

 Cap formwork consists of load-bearing and shaping elements that are anchored to or supported by the existing or new slab.
 The goal is a stiff and adjustable unit that transfers formwork pressure in a controlled manner and reproducibly achieves the desired surface and dimensional quality.
+Modular, easy-to-clean components improve cycle time and support consistent reuse.

 - Bearings and consoles: temporary supports at the slab edge or on the support scaffold to take the cantilevering loads